 Description

-GV II Pair of chest tombs.
-Late C19.
-Stone and marble.
-The southern tomb, commemorating James Duke Coleridge, d.
-1857 is a rectangular stone slab with a cross, bible and chalice carved in high relief on the top and the inscription round the side.
-James Duke Coleridge, nephew of Samuel Taylor Coleridge was, like his brother Sir John Taylor Coleridge of Ottery St Mary and other members of the family, one of the key figures in the ecclesiological and Gothic revival in Devon.
+The pair of chest tombs, located immediately southeast of the Church of St Thomas of Canterbury, date from the late 19th century and are made of stone and marble.
+The southern tomb commemorates James Duke Coleridge, who died in 1857.
+It features a rectangular stone slab with a cross, bible, and chalice carved in high relief on the top, along with an inscription around the side.
+James Duke Coleridge was the nephew of the poet Samuel Taylor Coleridge and, like his brother Sir John Taylor Coleridge and other family members, played a significant role in the ecclesiological and Gothic revival in Devon.

-The northern tomb is a coped marble chest tomb in the medieval Gothic style with a foliated cross carved on the top.
-The inscription on the sides commemorates Philip Freeman, Archdeacon of Exeter and vicar of Thorverton, died 1875.
-Archdeacon Freeman, antiquarian and author, wrote a history of Exeter Cathedral and was one of the first scholars to fully utilize the Cathedral Fabric Rolls.
+The northern tomb is a coped marble chest tomb designed in the medieval Gothic style, with a foliated cross carved on the top.
+The inscription on the sides commemorates Philip Freeman, who was Archdeacon of Exeter and vicar of Thorverton, and died in 1875.
+Archdeacon Freeman was an antiquarian and author known for writing a history of Exeter Cathedral and for being one of the first scholars to make extensive use of the Cathedral Fabric Rolls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.